readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

 - `customEvent`: fires when the EpubNavigator doesn’t handle the event by default
 - `handleLocator`: fires when a link has been tapped or clicked
 - `textSelected`: fires when text was selected inside the iframe
+- `contentProtection`: fires when the content protection is triggered

 Your listeners object should look like this if you do not customize them at all.